shirabiton/shirabiton/README.md

 ## 📞 Concat me
-Well if you know someone who knows someone who needs me,

-don't hesitate to offer me
+Got a lead or just want to chat?
+Don’t hesitate to reach out!

 Email: shirabiton387@gmail.com

 Let's connect on [LinkedIn](https://www.linkedin.com/in/shirabiton/)

-Thanks for watching at my profile
+Thanks for stopping by my profile! 😊